tejavarma-aln/Password-Protected-PDF-TDL/README.md

 4) Type regasm PdfLocker.dll /codebase ;;Give Full path of the PdfLocker.dll file

-5) you will get success message after it registered
+5) you will get a success message after it registered